E-Commerce Break-Even Analysis: Costs, Margins & Targets

 Getting the order from your warehouse to the customer:

 If you offer free shipping, every penny of shipping cost is a pure variable cost eroding your margin.
-"Free shipping" is never actually free — it just moves the cost from the customer to your contribution margin.
+"Free shipping" is never actually free.
+It just moves the cost from the customer to your contribution margin.

 Platform and Transaction Fees